onedata/onedata-deployments/homepage/onedata.org/README.md

 ## First deployment

-1. Run `./update-homepage.py --deploy` to deploy static homepage files according to `homepage-docker-image.cfg`
+1. Run `./update-homepage.py deploy` to deploy static homepage files according to `homepage-docker-image.cfg`
 2. Run `./init-letsencrypt.sh`, you might want to enable staging mode before (see the beginning of the script)
 3. Verify if the certificates are OK and homepage is served on onedata.org
 4. Run `docker-compose up -d`